-A quick slip and fall injury has the potential to inflict long-lasting losses.
+A quick trip and fall injury has the potential to inflict long-lasting losses.
 Regardless of their physical severity of the incident, any such injury can result in not just substantial medical bills but also significant lost income and intense mental anguish.
 Fortunately, you may be able to recover compensation for these losses under certain circumstances.

 Property owners have a duty to protect their visitors from these sorts of accidents, but proving liability in cases such as these can be difficult.
 Fortunately, a Colorado Springs slip and fall lawyer may be able to help you.
 Once hired, a knowledgeable personal injury attorney could work to establish your right to be on the land at the time of the accident, evaluate the actions of the proprietor that failed to prevent these injuries, and demand appropriate compensation on your behalf.

-Slip and falls are a prominent example of civil claims that fall under premises liability law.
+Tripping accidents are a prominent example of civil claims that fall under premises liability law.
 Property liability law states that landowners have a duty to protect guests who enter their property from any foreseeable harm.
 A failure to meet this duty obligates a negligent property owner to pay for any losses that occur as a result.

 Colorado Revised Statutes §13-21-115 specifically defines the classifications of visitors and outlines the obligations property owners have to each classification of visitors.
 A Colorado Springs slip and fall attorney could help review an injured victim’s case to determine which category they may fall under and what types of compensation to which they may be entitled.